colinmarc/mario/README.md

 Mario.py
 ========

 This is a convenience library for binary and text streams.
-It really only works with the former right now.
 It should work in Python 2.7 to 3.x.

 **warning: still under development. stuff might break**